High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent: Introduction

 The DP constraint in DP-ERM induces a trade-off between the precision of the solution (utility) and privacy. \citet{bassily2014Differentially} proved lower bounds on utility under a fixed DP budget.
 These lower bounds scale polynomially with the dimension $p$.
 Since machine learning models are often high-dimensional (\eg $n \approx p$ or even $n \ll p$), this is a massive drawback for the use of DP-ERM.

-In high-dimensional models, some parameters are typically more significant than others.
-It is notably (but not only) the case when models are sparse, which is often a desired property in high dimension \citep{tibshirani1996Regression}.
-Private learning algorithms could thus be designed to take advantage of this by focusing on the most significant parameters of the problem.

-Several works have tried to exploit such high-dimensional models' structure to reduce the dependence on the dimension, \eg from polynomial to logarithmic. \citet{talwar2015Nearly,bassily2021NonEuclidean,asi2021Private} proposed a DP Frank-Wolfe algorithm (DP-FW) that exploits the solution's sparsity.
+To go beyond this negative result, one has to leverage the fact that high-dimensional problems often exhibit some \emph{structure}.
+In particular, some parameters are typically more significant than others: it is notably (but not only) the case when models are sparse, which is often desired in high dimension \citep{tibshirani1996Regression}.
+Private learning algorithms could thus be designed to exploit this by focusing on the most significant parameters of the problem.
+Several works have tried to exploit such high-dimensional problems' structure to reduce the dependence on the dimension, \eg from polynomial to logarithmic. \citet{talwar2015Nearly,bassily2021NonEuclidean,asi2021Private} proposed a DP Frank-Wolfe algorithm (DP-FW) that exploits the solution's sparsity.
 However, their algorithm only works on $\ell_1$-constrained DP-ERM, restricting its range of application.
 For sparse linear regression, \citet{kifer2012Private} proposed to first identify some support and then solve the DP-ERM problem on the restricted support.
 Unfortunately, their approach requires implicit knowledge of the solution's sparsity.
 Finally, \citet{kairouz2021Nearly,zhou2021Bypassing} used public data to estimate lower-dimensional subspaces, where the gradient can be computed at a reduced privacy cost.
 A key limitation is that such public data set, from the same domain as the private data, is typically not available in many learning scenarios involving sensitive data.

 In this work, we propose a private algorithm that does not have these pitfalls: the differentially private greedy coordinate descent algorithm (DP-GCD).
-At each iteration, DP-GCD privately determines the gradient's greatest coordinate, and performs a gradient step in this direction.
-Hence, it avoids wasting privacy budget on updating non-significant parameters, focusing on the truly useful ones.
-Our algorithm works on any smooth, unconstrained DP-ERM problem, and is adaptive to the sparsity of the solution.
-It can also ignore small (but non-zero) parameters, improving utility even on non-sparse problems.
+At each iteration, DP-GCD privately determines the gradient's greatest coordinate, and performs a gradient step in its direction.
+It focuses on the most useful parameters, avoiding wasting privacy budget on updating non-significant ones.
+Our algorithm works on any smooth, unconstrained DP-ERM problem.
+We also propose a proximal version to tackle non-smooth regularizers.
+Crucially, DP-GCD is adaptive to the sparsity of the solution, and is able to ignore small (but non-zero) parameters, improving utility even on non-sparse problems.